meumobi/meumobi.github.io/_posts/2015-08-03-useful-git-commands.md

 $ git push <remote> <branch> --force
 ```

-# How to modify a specified commit in git?
+# How to modify a specified commit ?
 Assume you have a history that looks like this:

 ```bash